JFlorence0/agora-b/docs/DEV_LOG.md

 ---

-## 🗓 January 29, 2025 - Database Setup and Connection Test
+## January 29, 2025 - Database Setup and Connection Test

-### ✅ What I Did
+### What I Did
 - Created a **PostgreSQL database** named `agora`.
 - Connected the **Spring Boot application** to PostgreSQL by configuring `application.properties`.
 - Created a **DatabaseTestController** to verify the connection.
 - Successfully tested the connection by visiting: http://localhost:8080/test/db
-- The API returned `"✅ Connected to: PostgreSQL"`, confirming the setup worked correctly.
+- The API returned `"Connected to: PostgreSQL"`, confirming the setup worked correctly.

-### 🛠 Commands Used
+### Commands Used
 1. **Created the database in PostgreSQL:**
 CREATE DATABASE agora;
 2. **Started the PostgreSQL shell:**